Impact of Chronic Conditions on Mobility

 • Shuffling gait and reduced arm swing during walking.

-• Management: Medications like levodopa, physical therapy, and gait training.
+It is managed with medications like levodopa, physical therapy, and gait training.

 Peripheral Neuropathy

-• Management: Addressing the underlying cause (e.g., diabetes), physical therapy, and supportive footwear.
+Peripheral neuropathy is managed by addressing the underlying cause (e.g., diabetes), physical therapy, and supportive footwear.

 Other Chronic Conditions